Skip to main content

 Climate Change and Mixedwood (Spruce-Fir-Northern Hardwood) Forest Ecoystems

 Spruce-fir-northern hardwood mixedwood forests are typically located below 2,400 feet on moderate to well-drained, shallow soils on lower mountain slopes and flats, often in the transition zone between northern hardwood and montane spruce-fir forests.
 The canopy is typically dominated by red spruce and yellow birch, with components of beech, sugar maple, and white ash at nutrient-rich sites.
 Balsam fir, red maple, and paper birch are sometimes present.
 Nearly all of these forests have been harvested in the past.
 In highly degraded sites where spruce was selectively removed, the resulting canopy is dominated by northern hardwood species with spruce and fir more common in the understory.
-Mixedwood forests occur across a variety of sites with a range of past management regimes, which means that climate change will affect forests in different ways.
+Mixedwood forests occur across a variety of sites in New England and New York with a range of past management regimes, which means that climate change will affect forests in different ways.
 Information from this section is summarized from a vulnerability assessment for regional forests.

 Climate Change Impacts